-In this lesson, you learned what makes a good argumentative topic, and how to start with a topic to develop a working thesis statement.
-You also received an introduction to argumentative thesis statements, which are one of the most important components of argumentative essays.
-These types of thesis statements must make a strong claim about a worthwhile debate.
-Finally, you explored some sample argumentative thesis statements to see how, when successful, they present the argument to readers in a clear and compelling way.
+This tutorial examined what makes a good argumentative topic, and how to start with a topic to develop a working thesis statement.
+Argumentative thesis statements are one of the most important components of argumentative essays because they make a strong claim about a worthwhile debate.
+A successful argumentative thesis statement presents an argument to readers in a clear and compelling way.